ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    thus the names ``Zero`` and ``Succ`` apply well to each.
 This is impossible today, as the names clash.

-   With this proposal, these declarations would be accepted.
+   With this proposal's optional change 4.3, these declarations would be accepted.
 The constructors would be disambiguated with module prefixes, like ``Nat.Zero`` and ``Elem.Succ``.
 (The ``Fin`` declaration would need to say ``Nat.Succ`` in place of ``Succ``.)
 An unqualified use of a constructor would be an error.